Six of the Top 20 Pharma Select Veeva Vault EDC as Company Standard for New Trials

 Companies move to Veeva Vault EDC for greater speed and efficiency

-PLEASANTON, Calif., Feb.
-23, 2023 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced increasing adoption of Veeva Vault EDC as leading organizations – including 6 of the top 20 pharma – move to modernize clinical data management.
+SINGAPORE, Feb.
+27, 2023 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced increasing adoption of Veeva Vault EDC as leading organizations – including 6 of the top 20 pharma – move to modernize clinical data management.
 Benefitting from Vault EDC's advanced data capabilities to streamline study build and data processing, companies can achieve significant savings in time, effort, and cost and provide a better research site experience.

 With increasing trial complexity, biopharmaceutical companies need agile systems that allow clinical teams to design, start, execute, and amend all types of studies quickly.
 Vault EDC delivers dynamic design tools that automate manual processes and enable faster study builds.
 As the trial progresses, Vault EDC users can make amendments without costly data migrations.